Alvin Sherman Library: Present Day

-The building is five stories high with wireless access throughout the building for NSU patrons, reading niches, 22 study rooms, 1,000 user seats, and a café.
-It contains research materials, specialized databases, popular fiction and nonfiction books, magazines and journals, CDs, DVDs.
 A collaborative group study room was opened in late 2015 by the Alvin Sherman Library Circle of Friends.
 The 2,500 square foot room expansion serves as a platform for students working on group projects, presentations and study groups.
 Unlike other areas of the library, the collaborative study room was specifically designed to allow students to talk openly.

 The library hosts special programs for children and teens, book discussion groups, author readings, and classes on using research tools and resources.
-The library is staffed by professional reference librarians.
+The Library also hosts events for Nova Southeastern University, for example, hosting a brunch celebrating the work of Julian Pleasants, PhD, about NSU's history with details on the Alvin Sherman Library itself.

 The Alvin Sherman LRITC building also contains the Rose and Alfred Miniaci Performing Arts Center.